Favourited 1493 times

 We are a young family with an eco-lodge in Raja Ampat.
 Our names are Jack, Adecya, Bodhin (2.5yo) and Isla (1yo)

-If you google Raja Ampat you'll see it described as the the last paradise on Earth which is arguably sadly true but like most places is facing many issues with unsustainable growth.
+If you google Raja Ampat you'll see it described as the the last paradise on Earth.
+We are in a bird sanctuary in a marine park.